Frequently Asked Questions

 - Fixed-income securities designated by the IRS as being “more complex” are scheduled to be covered when purchased on or after Jan.
 1, 2016.

 How do I report sales and exchanges?

-Brokerage firms use Form 1099-B to report gross proceeds received from the disposition of securities, including sales, redemptions, exchanges, called bonds and returns of principal, to the IRS.
-Report each transaction as explained in the instructions for Form 1040, Schedule D. Generally, you must provide the date of acquisition, date of sale or exchange, CUSIP, quantity, proceeds, cost basis, resulting gain/loss and holding period.
+Brokerage firms use Form 1099-B to report gross proceeds received from the disposition of securities – including sales, redemptions, exchanges, called bonds and returns of principal – to the IRS.
+Report each transaction as explained in the instructions for the relevant IRS form, generally Form 8949 and Schedule D for individuals.
+Generally, for each security sold or exchanged, you must provide the date acquired, date of sale or exchange, CUSIP, quantity, proceeds, cost basis, resulting gain/loss and holding period.

 How do I determine cost basis?

-The cost basis of a security is generally the total amount invested in a security, including purchases, reinvested dividends and capital gain distributions, and is adjusted for any sales, mergers, splits, spinoffs or returns of principal.
+The cost basis is generally the total amount invested in a security, including purchases, commissions, reinvested dividends and capital gain distributions, and is adjusted for any sales, mergers, splits, spinoffs or returns of principal.

 For domestic open-end mutual funds, Edward Jones uses the average cost method to calculate cost basis.
 For equities, Edward Jones uses the first-in, first-out cost method unless there were uncosted shares or it was indicated at the time of the sale that specific shares were being sold.
-Per IRS regulations, if there were uncosted shares at the time of the sale and specific identification was not used, the uncosted shares will be sold first.
+If there were uncosted shares at the time of the sale and specific identification was not used, the uncosted shares will be sold first.

-According to the IRS, it is the taxpayer’s responsibility to determine cost basis, and the gain or loss of each 1099-B activity must be reported on Schedule D.
+According to the IRS, the taxpayer must determine cost basis, and the gain or loss of each 1099-B activity must be reported on Schedule D.